 Missouri Clean Water Commission regulation 10 CSR 20-9.010 requires certain publicly owned treatment works and privately owned facilities regulated by the Public Service Commission to conduct internal operational control monitoring to further ensure proper operation of the facility and to be a safeguard or early warning for potential plant upsets that could affect effluent quality.
-This requirement is only applicable if the publicly owned treatment works and privately owned facilities regulated by the Public Service Commission has a calculated Population Equivalent greater than two hundred (200).
+This requirement is only applicable if the publicly owned treatment works and privately owned facilities regulated by the Public Service Commission has a calculated Population Equivalent greater than 200.

-10 CSR 20-9.010(3) allows the Department to modify the monitoring frequency required in the rule based upon the Department's judgement of monitoring needs for process control at the specified facility.
+10 CSR 20-9.010(3) allows the department to modify the monitoring frequency required in the rule based upon the department's judgement of monitoring needs for process control at the specified facility.

 - ✓ As per [10 CSR 20-9.010(4))], the facility is required to conduct operational monitoring.
-These operational monitoring reports are to be submitted to the Department along with the MSOP discharge monitoring reports. - o The facility is a mechanical plant and is required to conduct operational control monitoring as follows:
+These operational monitoring reports are to be submitted to the department along with the MSOP discharge monitoring reports. - The facility no longer functions as a typical lagoon and is now considered a mechanical plant; therefore the facility is required to conduct operational control monitoring as follows:

 Operational Monitoring Parameter Frequency

 Precipitation Daily (M-F)

 Flow - Influent or Effluent Daily (M-F)

 pH - Influent Daily (M-F)

-Temperature (Aeration basin) Daily (M-F)
+Temperature (NitrOx basin) Daily (M-F)

-TSS - Influent Weekly

-TSS - Mixed Liquor Weekly

-Settleability - Mixed Liquor Daily (M-F)

-Dissolved Oxygen - Mixed Liquor Daily (M-F)

-Temperature - Mixed Liquor (sample contact and reaeration basins for contact stabilization) Daily (M-F)

-Other disinfection (UV) Daily (M-F)